 8. Change your retirement contributions

 One of the quickest ways to up your cash flow is to change the withholding on your paycheck.
-Speak to HR about changing your dependent status on your income tax or alter your contributions to your retirement account.
-Contributing less is not forever, just temporary.
+Speak to HR about changing your dependent status on your income tax or lowering your contributions to your retirement account.

 9. Look into your employee benefits